Christmas card: Environmental impact and recycling

 During the first 70 years of the 19th century it was common for Christmas and other greeting cards to be recycled by women's service organizations who collected them and removed the pictures, to be pasted into scrap books for the entertainment of children in hospitals, orphanages, kindergartens and missions.
 With children's picture books becoming cheaper and more readily available, this form of scrap-booking has almost disappeared.

 Recent concern over the environmental impact of printing, mailing and delivering cards has fueled an increase in e-cards.

 The U.K. conservation charity Woodland Trust runs an annual campaign to collect and recycle Christmas cards to raise awareness of recycling and collect donations from corporate sponsors and supporters.
 All recycled cards help raise money to plant more trees.
 In the 12 years that the Woodland Trust Christmas Card Recycling Scheme has been running, more than 600 million cards have been recycled.
 This has enabled the Woodland Trust to plant more than 141,000 trees, save over 12,000 tonnes of paper from landfill and stop over 16,000 tonnes of CO2 from going into the atmosphere – the equivalent to taking more than 5,000 cars off the road for a year.
 The scheme has had celebrity supporters including Jo Brand, Dermot O' Leary and Sean Bean and is the longest running scheme of its type in the country.

-International Christmas greetings

-The traditional English greeting of "Merry Christmas and a Happy New Year" as it appears in other languages: